Many, but the whale shark scene is one of the first that comes to mind.

 From the very first scene, the camera pulls back to reveal the stone head of pharaoh being pulled by hundreds of animated Hebrews.
 At that moment, you know this is going to be an Epic Movie.

 A little digging into Egyptian beliefs brings out a new level to this.
 God isn't just using generic plagues to attack the Egyptians.
-He is mocking the Egyptian gods in the process, who tended to be patterned after animals, as well as the concept of Pharoah being a god himself since this entire time he is powerless.
-Essentially, he is breaking the Egyptians by saying "See how your gods tremble before me?" in addition to suffering.
+He is mocking the Egyptian gods in the process, who tended to be patterned after animals, as well as the concept of Pharaoh being a god himself since this entire time he is powerless.
+Essentially, He is breaking the Egyptians by saying "See how your gods tremble before me?" in addition to suffering.

 The entire burning bush scene, especially when God comforts Moses and says that he will smite Egypt with all My wonders.
-The music, the effects, everything about this scene gives me chills everytime.
+The music, the effects, everything about this scene gives me chills every time.

 And afterward when Moses runs back to Zipporah to tell her what happened.
 No dialog at all for a full 30 seconds, but the joy of one man telling of his experience of God is conveyed utterly and emotionally all in that wonderful music and the way Moses moves to tell the story of his new divine calling.
 That gives me the chills every time.
 Just Hans Zimmer's sweeping score and Moses telling what happened through gesture.